Spectrologer/Chress/TESTING_INSTRUCTIONS.md

 ## ✅ Implementation Complete!

-Your Chress game has been successfully migrated to use:
+Your Chesse game has been successfully migrated to use:
 - **IndexedDB** for unlimited storage (~100GB+)
 - **40-60% compression** on all saves
 - **Backward compatibility** with existing saves